 Potted cottage gardens work well in small patios or decks since you can shift the containers in and out of the sun as they become ready for the limelight.
 For the best luck in growing cottage gardens in planters, use a variety of pots that offer a succession of changing displays from spring through fall.

 The key to creating this type of continuous display is to select one cottage garden plant to play the central role in each container.
-Then you fill in around the iconic plant with smaller filler plants.
-Packing the containers full of flowers and foliage goes a long way to creating effective potted cottage gardens.
+Then, fill in around the iconic plant with smaller filler plants.
+Packing the containers full of flowers and foliage goes a long way toward creating effective potted cottage gardens.
 You need the tight mix of color and texture mix to get that cottage garden look.